 I would like to share one final slide on how Japan could resolve this situation.
-As a developed country with a declining population, new policies regarding the low birth rate and means of be considered. theme of an population, the efforts of pension, and social must be shared implemented countries.
+As a developed country with a declining population, new policies regarding the low birth rate and means of work must be considered.
+Under the theme of an aging population, the reform efforts of public pension, healthcare, and social security must be shared and implemented among countries.
 To this, the current slide shows a senior-friendly, workable city.